xenyo/really/README.md

 ## Features

-### One-to-one mapping from classes to styles, really.
+### One-to-one mapping from classes to styles.
+Really!

 All classes in really.css map directly to a CSS property and value.